Rade Tošić

-Rade Tošić (Paдe Toшић, born March 31, 1965) is a former Bosnian football player.
+Rade Tošić (Paдe Toшић, born March 31, 1965) is a Bosnian former football player.
 He was born in the Ugljevik region of Yugoslavia, now a part of Bosnia and Herzegovina.

 Club career

 Tošić played for FK Sloboda Tuzla, NK Hajduk Split and Red Star Belgrade in the Yugoslav First League.

 International career

 He made one appearance for Yugoslavia, in a March 1988 friendly match against Italy, coming on as a late substitute for Vujadin Stanojković.